KulkarniKaustubh/SmartRoom/Server/README.md

 npm run devStart
 ```

-> Note: Used ngrok to have a tunnel to my localhost
+> Note: Using ssh tunnel via serveo.net to have a tunnel to my localhost